 Read our article about integrating PPM and JIRA.

-When focusing on resource planning, you should avoid one thing.
+When focusing on resource management, you should avoid one thing.
 Do not take the detour via detailed scheduling by the project managers.
 There is a quicker way to arrive at a functional resource overview.
 Let the team leaders plan all their team members’ activities and projects.
 Aim for rough but on the other hand entirely complete planning.

 This is the right avenue if:

-- The availability of your resources is decisive for your projects.
+- The availability of your resources is decisive for your projects

-- You are committed to optimizing the workload of your resources rather than to meeting deadlines.
+- You are committed to optimizing the workload of your resources rather than to meeting deadlines

 - Detailed scheduling is less important for you than arriving at complete resource planning